Enriched Pre-trained Transformers for Joint Slot Filling and Intent Detection: Experimental Setup

+\paragraph{RoBERTa} This model follows the same training procedure as BERT, but drops the NSP task during pre-training.
+Still, the intent loss is attached to the special start token.

-We further compare our approach to some other benchmark models: \begin{itemize}[leftmargin=*,nosep] \item Joint Seq. \citep{hakkani-tr2016multi-domain} uses a Recurrent Neural Network (RNN) to obtain hidden states for each token in the sequence for slot filling, and uses the last state to predict the intent. \item Atten.-Based \citep{liu2016attention} treats the slot filling task as a generative one, applying sequence-to-sequence RNN to label the input.
-Further, an attention weighted sum over the encoder's hidden states is used to detect the intent. \item Slotted-Gated \citep{goo-etal-2018-slot} introduces a special gated mechanism to an LSTM network, thus reinforcing the slot filling with the hidden representation used for the intent detection. \item Capsule-NLU \citep{zhang-etal-2019-joint} adopts Capsule Networks to exploit the semantic hierarchy between words, slots, and intents using dynamic routing-by-agreement schema. \item Interrelated \citep{e-etal-2019-novel} uses a Bidirectional LSTM network with attentive sub-networks for the slot and the intent modeling, and an interrelated mechanism to establish a direct connection between the two.
-SF (slot), and ID (intent) prefixes indicate which sub-network is to be executed first. \item BERT-Joint \citep{chen2019bert} adapts the standard BERT classification, and token classification pipeline to jointly model the slot and intent, in addition they experiments with a CRF layer on top.
-However, they are evaluating the slot filling task using per-token F1-score (micro averaging), rather than per-slot entry, as it is standard, leading to higher results. \end{itemize}{}
+\paragraph{State-of-the-art Models} We further compare our approach to some other benchmark models: \begin{itemize}[leftmargin=*,nosep] \item Joint Seq. \citep{hakkani-tr2016multi-domain} uses a Recurrent Neural Network (RNN) to obtain hidden states for each token in the sequence for slot filling, and uses the last state to predict the intent. \item Atten.-Based \citep{liu2016attention} treats the slot filling task as a generative one, applying sequence-to-sequence RNN to label the input.
+Further, an attention weighted sum over the encoder's hidden states is used to detect the intent. \item Slotted-Gated \citep{goo-etal-2018-slot} introduces a special gated mechanism to an LSTM network, thus reinforcing the slot filling with the hidden representation used for the intent detection. \item Capsule-NLU \citep{zhang-etal-2019-joint} adopts Capsule Networks to exploit the semantic hierarchy between words, slots, and intents using dynamic routing-by-agreement schema. \item Interrelated \citep{e-etal-2019-novel} uses a Bidirectional LSTM with attentive sub-networks for the slot and the intent modeling, and an interrelated mechanism to establish a direct connection between the two.
+SF (slot), and ID (intent) prefixes indicate which sub-network to execute first. \item BERT-Joint \citep{chen2019bert} used BERT with a token classification pipeline to jointly model the slot and the intent, with an additional CRF layer on top.\footnote{In terms of micro-average F1 for slot filling, \citet{chen2019bert} reported 96.1 on ATIS and 96.27 on SNIPS (per-token).
+For comparison, for our joint model, these scores are 98.1 and 97.9 (per-token); however, the correct scores for our model are actually 95.7 and 96.3 (per-slot).} However, they evaluated the slot filling task using per-token F1-score (micro averaging), rather than per-slot entry, as it is standard, which inflated their results.
+As their results are not comparable to the rest, we do not include them in our comparisons. \end{itemize}{}

-\subsection{Model Details}
+\section{Model Details}